4 Easy Ways to Make Sure People Never Forget Your Ad

 Tech-Sceptic

-There are others, on the other hand, who say that they are baffled by the controls on the screen, and that they don’t use half of the features on offer.
-They’re not wrong; there’s a tendency to mock people who feel uncomfortable around computers, but they’re more common that is often imagined by those in the tech bubble.
+Others, on the other hand, say that they are baffled by the controls on the screen and that they don’t use half of the features on offer.
+They’re not wrong; there’s a tendency to mock people who feel uncomfortable around computers, but they’re more common than is often imagined by those in the tech bubble.

 This is also the case if you want Google Chrome, the world’s most popular browser, to allow sites to show your ad.
 As we’ve explored beforehand, Google’s algorithm changes are stopping overly heavy ads from being displayed – if you want your ad to be memorable, first it has to be actually seen by the audience you’re hoping for.